 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-As locals, we have been to various places in Colorado.
-My family and I recently took a vacation in our own backyard, in Grand Junction to hike on the Colorado National Monument.
+As a local, I have been almost everywhere in Colorado.
+My family and I recently took a vacation in our own backyard, in Grand Junction to hike the Colorado National Monument.
 One of the best things is that Grand Junction can be your basecamp for so many day trips

-For this Spring, instead of bringing my family to the more crowded Utah National Parks, we decided to hike here for a week.
+For this Spring, instead of bringing my family to the more crowded Utah National Parks, we decided to hike near Grand Junction for a week.
 Though we had the Monument in mind for our main activity, we made sure to check out other amazing day trips that we can go to that are near Grand Junction.

 Before we proceed, make sure to check out our Grand Junction series on the blog: